Counseling Licensure Requirements By State: Understanding Licensing Requirements For Clinical Mental Health Counseling

 Requirements for continuing education (CE) to maintain licensure also differ.
 States may mandate a certain number of hours of ongoing professional development or coursework within a specific time frame.
 Often, a portion of these hours must pertain to ethical practices.

-There are many opportunities for you to earn CE hours:
+Opportunities for you to earn CE hours

 For more details on earning continuing education credits, visit the National Board for Certified Counselors at NBCC.org.